Mohanbarman/Mohanbarman/README.md

 I am a Full Stack developer from India with 1+ years of experience in MERN stack.
 Always open to learn new technologies which improves my development experience.

 - 🔭 I’m currently working on [yousound](https://github.com/Mohanbarman/yousound)
-- 🌱 I’m currently learning golang and DSA.
+- 🌱 I’m currently learning DSA.
 - 📫 How to reach me: <a href='mailto:mohanbarman9711@gmail.com'>Mail<a>, <a href='https://www.linkedin.com/in/mohanbarman/'>Linkedin</a>